 Here are some other highlights from SDN’s most recent, three-month report:

 - SDN Managed DDoS Protection Service detected 832 attacks.
 That translates to an average of nine per day.
-The volume of Distributed Denial of Service attacks increased 47 percent from the second quarter.
-The average attack size increased 17 percent from the prior quarter.
+The volume of Distributed Denial of Service attacks increased by 47% from the second quarter.
+The average attack size increased by 17% from the prior quarter.

 - SDN Managed Firewall Service stopped more than 147,000 viruses, more than 154,000 malware placements and about 14,600 botnet infections.